AvolitesLtd/TitanManual/docs/patching/patching-new-fixtures-or-dimmers.md

 DMX address and might hopefully avoid a trip up the rig to look at it..

-1. Press <Keys.HardKey>Patch</Keys.HardKey>, <Keys.SoftKey>Fixture</Keys.SoftKey> and select the type of fixture you are looking for
+1. Press <Keys.HardKey>Patch</Keys.HardKey>, <Keys.SoftKey>Fixture</Keys.SoftKey> and select the type of fixture you are looking for.
 2. Press <Keys.SoftKey>Options</Keys.SoftKey>, then <Keys.SoftKey>Find Fixture</Keys.SoftKey> to enable the Find Fixture
 mode.
 3. Turn Wheel B to go through all possible DMX addresses.
 Wheel A sets DMX lines.
 4. When the fixture responds with its Locate state, you have found the correct DMX address.

-4. Turn off <Keys.SoftKey>Find Fixture</Keys.SoftKey> mode and (if not already occupied) patch the fixture.
+5. Turn off <Keys.SoftKey>Find Fixture</Keys.SoftKey> mode and (if not already occupied) patch the fixture.
 The DMX address/Line will be automatically set to match the Find Fixture settings.